paypal/sdk-core-dotnet/README.md

 NuGet - Installing NuGet in Visual Studio 2012 and 2010:
 Go to Menu -> Tools

-Select Extensions and Updates?
-(Extension Manager... in Visual Studio 2010)
+Select Extensions and Updates (Extension Manager... in Visual Studio 2010)

 Enter NuGet in the search box and click Online (Online Gallery in Visual Studio 2010)

-Let it Retrieve information?
+Let it Retrieve information

 Select the retrieved NuGet Package Manager, and click Download

-Let it Download?
+Let it Download

 Click Install on the VSIX (Visual Studio Extension in Visual Studio 2010) Installer NuGet Package Manager

-Let it do Installing?
+Let it do Installing

 Click Close

 Click Restart Now

-Go to Menu -> Tools, select Options?
+Go to Menu -> Tools, select Options

 Verify the following on the Options pop-up
 Click Package Manager -> Package Sources